Krunklehorn/io-scene-gzrs2/README.md

 * Reinterprets light data to be useful in Blender
 * Displays lightmaps using a linked node group for quick toggling

-### Known Issues
+### Known Import Issues

 * GunZ 1: handful of .elus with improper bone weights (woman-parts_eola)
 * GunZ 1: some elus with reversed winding-order/flipped normals (woman-parts27, woman-parts_sum08, woman-parts_santa, etc.)
 * GunZ 1: some maps with a ton of skipped dummies (Halloween Town)
+* GunZ 1: some collision meshes with minor shape errors due to hole filling during cleanup (Town)
-* GunZ 1: some .anis rotate 90 degrees to the left when played (user can fix by manually rotating after import)
+* GunZ 1: some animations rotate 90 degrees to the left when played, must be fixed manually

 <!-- -->